-If the Wise Eminence is allowed to build a structure, you check how many of His houses are on the gameboard.
-If there is no more than 1 house, He chooses a location with an unoccupied building site (as described above) and places a house from His board there (that means the Wise Eminence places houses without having to give up inhabitants).
-If there are 2 sites there, He chooses the upper one.
+If the Wise Eminence is allowed to build a structure, you check how many of their houses are on the gameboard.
+If there is no more than 1 house, they choose a location $\square$ with an unoccupied building site (as described above) and place a house from their board there (that means the Wise Eminence places houses without having to give up inhabitants).
+If there are 2 sites there, they choose the upper one.